madisyn/cse183/README.md

 - image upload is not fully implemented
   - full documentation of the necessary implementation and attempted code is in the feature/gcs branch
-- the google sign-in page does not automatically redirect to the home page